The-Scrappy-Project/tsp_dsai/module_7/pset7.md

 ### Problem Set 2: Racial Discrimination in Job Interviews

-In this folder, you will find a dataset `race.csv` that was created by scientists as part of an article (Are Emily and Greg More Employable Than Lakisha and Jamal?
-A Field Experiment on Labor Market Discrimination)[https://www.aeaweb.org/articles?id=10.1257/0002828042002561] published in the American Economic Review.
+In this folder, you will find a dataset `race.csv` that was created by scientists as part of an article[Are Emily and Greg More Employable Than Lakisha and Jamal?
+A Field Experiment on Labor Market Discrimination](https://www.aeaweb.org/articles?id=10.1257/0002828042002561) published in the American Economic Review.

 Perform a detailed EDA of this dataset.
 Next, find out if race plays a role in job interview callbacks.
 In other words, is a black person equally likely to get invited to an interview than a white person?
 Answer this question using two tests:
 1. T-Test